 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.

 When it comes to versatile sauces, pesto reigns supreme!
-I always keep a stash of fresh or frozen pesto sauce on hand as it goes so nicely on eggs, pasta, vegetables and even chicken and fish!
+I always keep a stash of it fresh or frozen on hand as it goes so nicely on eggs, pasta, vegetables, and even chicken and fish!

 - Fresh Basil Leaves - Use fresh leaves for the best result.
 Homegrown or locally grown is always best.
 You can also buy fresh basil at the supermarket.

-- Almonds – I like to use slivered for making pesto.
+- Almonds - I like to use slivered for making this recipe.
 If you use whole, be sure to pulse the almonds on their own before adding the remaining ingredients.

 - Garlic Cloves - Use whole, fresh garlic cloves for this recipe.
 Skip the paste or refrigerated pre-minced.